sizhe-li/neural-jacobian-field/README.md

 ### Dataset requirements

+Our dataset is available on HuggingFace!
+[Link](https://huggingface.co/datasets/sizhe-lester-li/neural-jacobian-field).
 Our Jacobian Fields were trained with our multi-view robot dataset [[paper]](https://arxiv.org/abs/2407.08722).
 Our dataset includes a pneumatic robot hand (mounted on a robot arm), the Allegro robot hand, the Handed Shearing Auxetics platform, and the Poppy robot arm.
-We will release all our robot data to encourage future research endeavors.

-**We are actively working on uploading our dataset to the web.
-Updates on this coming very soon!** Please contact sizheli@mit.edu if you need it urgently.

 ### Training